Submodular Maximization subject to a Knapsack Constraint: Combinatorial Algorithms with Near-optimal Adaptive Complexity: Introduction

 The main computational bottleneck in submodular optimization comes from the necessity to repeatedly evaluate the objective function for various candidate sets.
-These so-called \emph{value queries} are often notoriously heavy to compute, e.g., for exemplar-based clustering \citep{DueckF07}, log-determinant of submatrices \citep{KazemiZK18}, and accuracy of ML models \citep{DasK08,KhannaEDNG17}.
-With real-world instances of these problems growing to enormous sizes, simply reducing the number of queries is not always sufficient and parallelisation has become an increasingly central paradigm.
+These \emph{value queries} are often notoriously heavy to compute, e.g., for exemplar-based clustering \citep{DueckF07}, log-determinant of submatrices \citep{KazemiZK18}, and accuracy of ML models \citep{DasK08,KhannaEDNG17}.
+With real-world instances of these problems growing to enormous sizes, simply reducing the number of queries is not always sufficient and parallelization has become an increasingly central paradigm \citep{BalkanskiBS18}.
 However, classic results in the area, often based on the greedy method, are inherently sequential: the intuitive approach of building a solution element-by-element contradicts the requirement of running \emph{independent} computations on many machines in parallel.
 The degree to which an algorithm can be parallelized is measured by the notion of \emph{adaptive complexity}, or adaptivity, introduced in \citet{BalkanskiBS18}.
-It is defined as the number of sequential rounds of parallel computation needed to terminate.
-In each of these rounds, polynomially many value queries may be asked, but they can only depend on the answers to queries issued in past rounds.
+It is defined as the number of sequential rounds of parallel computation needed by the algorithm to terminate.
+In each of these rounds, polynomially many value queries may be issued, but they can only depend on the answers to queries relative to past rounds.